 A fiduciary files Form 56 to notify the IRS about any changes in a fiduciary relationship.
-A fiduciary manages assets that belong to another person or organization.
-Form 56 is filed at both the start and the end of the relationship.
 This form changes the estate's notification address to the fiduciary's address so federal agencies and creditors can send mail regarding the estate to the fiduciary.
 The form's main purpose is to establish that the fiduciary is responsible for the accounts of the estate.

 Video of the Day

 In the administration of estates, the fiduciary must file Form 56 at both the start and the end of the relationship, and also whenever the fiduciary relationship changes.

 A single Form 56 only establishes a relationship between a single trustee and a single estate.
 If there are multiple trustees and one estate, each trustee files the form; and if there are multiple estates and one trustee, the trustee files a form for each estate.
 An estate trustee must specify whether the decedent had a valid will and list the date the decedent died.

 A trustee in bankruptcy is another type of fiduciary, since this person is in a position of confidence acting on behalf of debtor.
 This means that a bankruptcy trustee, an assignee or receiver should also file Form 56.

 According to the Internal Revenue Service, filing this form shows that the trustee is qualified to manage the debtor's assets.
 The trustee must include the date that the court assigned the assets on Form 56.
 The trustee can file Form 56 for a bankrupt company or a bankrupt individual.

 When a fiduciary files Form 56 to cancel the relationship, the fiduciary is still responsible for paying federal and state taxes on the estate.
 This includes income taxes, gift taxes and estate taxes, and may include tax liabilities in future years.